Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Turing Award Winner

-Dean, Institute for Interdisciplinary Information Sciences
+Dean, Institute for Interdisciplinary Information Sciences and College of AI

 Tsinghua University